CMarzin/cocoweb/posts/2022-02-04_tips-benefits-of-code-splitting.md

 ---
-title: Tips benefits of code splitting
+title: Benefits of code splitting
 description: Tips and discovery of the week.
 date: 2022-02-04
 tags: